Arizona State vs. USC NCAA Football Odds, Plays and Insights | November 6, 2021

 USC Stats and Trends

+- USC has played eight games, with three wins against the spread.

-- USC's games this season have gone over the total in four out of eight opportunities (50%).
+- USC's games this season have hit the over on four of eight set point totals (50%).

-- In games that USC piles up more than 331.1 yards, the team is 3-5 against the spread and 4-4 overall.
+- When USC churns out more than 331.1 yards, the team is 3-5 against the spread and 4-4 overall.

 - The Trojans have turned the ball over 14 times this season, two more turnovers than the Sun Devils have forced (12).